 Getting Married on a Cruise to Alaska

-We really wanted to get married on the cruise boat by the captain of the boat, and we discovered only two cruise lines would perform weddings while sailing.
+We really wanted to get married on the cruise boat by the captain of the boat, and we discovered only two cruise lines (Norwegian and Princess) would perform weddings while sailing.
 Most of the cruise ships wanted us to get married while docked.
 When you get married while docked, you have to get a marriage license in the country of the dock.
 Figuring out how to get a marriage license in, say, The Bahamas, got complicated quickly.
 Additionally, after investigating cruise ship weddings a bit further, we found out it would cost $2500 for the captain to walk down off the bridge to say our vows.

 Seriously, $2500?
 What else could we do for $2500?

 A Wedding Planner, Limo Driver, Justice of the Peace, and Photographer in Alaska

 After some quick googling, we found Tom in Juneau.
 For the same price as the captain of our ship, Tom (our new wedding planner in Alaska!) would find us a helicopter, a limo, an officiant, some flowers, a photographer, some champagne and a glacier!
 So, we booked a wedding special with him, where we will get married on top of the Mendenhall Glacier.

-Tom met us at the cruise ship terminal in a limo, took us to the local county recorder to get our marriage license, drove us to the heliport, accompanied us in the helicopter to Mendenhall glacier, delivered flowers, performed the ceremony, took pictures, poured champagne, flew us back to the heliport, drove us back to the boat, and said good-bye all within our four hours docked in Juneau.
+Tom met us at the cruise ship terminal in a limo, took us to the local county recorder to get our Alaskan marriage license, drove us to the Juneau heliport, accompanied us in the helicopter to Mendenhall glacier, delivered flowers, performed the ceremony, took pictures, poured champagne, flew us back to the heliport, drove us back to the boat, and said good-bye all within our four hours docked in Juneau.
 We got married in four hours in Alaska.
-It was a magical, easy, perfect, and twelve years later (2022!), still a fabulous decision I’d repeat.
+It was a magical, easy, perfect glacier wedding in Alaska and many years later, still a fabulous decision I’d repeat.